 Big Real Estate, in fact, fully embraced the misdirection of funding, sending huge contributions to one CAA political committee that would ultimately end up in the account of a different CAA committee.
 A prime example is the California Apartment Association Independent Expenditure Committee.

 In 2019 and 2020, Equity Residential sent contributions totaling $125,000 to the CAA Independent Expenditure Committee, according to state filings.
-AvalonBay Communities, another corporate landlord that’s one of the biggest in the U.S., gave $55,515.
+AvalonBay Communities, another corporate landlord that’s one of the largest in the nation, gave $55,515.
 Woodmont Real Estate Services shelled out $118,919.
-Essex Property Trust, a corporate landlord that’s also one of the largest in the country, handed over $465,682.
-Camden Property Trust, another corporate landlord, delivered $21,200.
+Essex Property Trust, yet another corporate landlord that’s one of the largest in the country, handed over $465,682.
+Camden Property Trust, which also ranks as one of top-tier corporate landlords in the U.S., delivered $21,200.
 Prometheus Real Estate Group, a major landlord in the Bay Area, shelled out $54,190.
 And Sares Regis Operating Company, a corporate landlord, gave $124,825.

 The CAA Independent Expenditure Committee then pulled off two moves for Equity Residential, Essex Property Trust, and the other big-time landlords.